Sugar Withdrawal Symptoms and Treatments

 In addition to weight loss, consuming more protein in each meal can help to fight off your sugar cravings and ultimately help with your sugar withdrawal symptoms.
 By consuming the similar protein-laden options listed above, your body can better handle sugar peaks and drops following a meal, which means you could potentially have fewer cravings.
 Part of this regulation of your sugar comes with another hormone called ghrelin, which is widely known as the hunger hormone because it signals to the brain that it is time to eat.
 The more protein you have in your diet means the less ghrelin you have floating in your blood, which results in fewer cravings for food and a better blood sugar profile.

 Cutting refined sugar from the diet seems a tad drastic when first starting, but the good thing is, most people feel amazing once they kick sugar.
 Similarly, it may seem silly to think that someone can have an addiction to refined sugar.
 The truth is that the body’s reaction to sugar has been closely associated with the addiction to powerful drugs such as cocaine, so it is a real thing.
-On cutting the sugar from your diet, it is possible that you can experience any number of the symptoms listed above because your brain and body are trying to purge something you have become so used to.
+On cutting the sugar from your diet, it is possible that you can experience any number of the sugar withdrawal symptoms listed above because your brain and body are trying to purge something you have become so used to.

 Any time that you are trying to change your diet up a bit, it is wise to drink more water.
 Water is a vital substance that your body needs to survive (much like sugar) and without it, your body will shut down in a hurry.
 Water also helps to curb some of the sugar cravings that you could experience while making this lifestyle change.
-Also, water helps to regulate your blood sugar levels, fill your stomach, hydrate the body, and it can be a refreshing alternative to sugary sodas and juices.
+Also, water helps to regulate your blood sugar levels, fill your stomach, and hydrate the body.
+Plus, it can be a refreshing alternative to sugary sodas and juices.
 While there is no ideal amount of water that you should drink, the general rule of thumb for the standard adult is to drink about eight cups of water throughout the day.